oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

 ## Task 3: Perform Similarity Search with Sentence Transformers

-1. The file *similaritySearchHFTransformers.js*  is already on your machine.
-Below is the contents of the file.
+1. The program *similaritySearchHFTransformers.js* is already on the LiveLab VM.
+Below are the contents of the file.

     ```
       <copy>